chrisjbreisch/Trs80.Level1Basic/README.md

 - Visual Studio 2022 solution with all the code.
 I'm sure it can be built in Visual Studio Code, but I've not attempted it.
 If I get the time, I'll work on that and supply directions.
 - David Lien's book in PDF form in the Radio Shack BASIC Computer Language folder.
+- The "Another Man's Treasure" font to make you feel you're really using a TRS-80.
+This font is from a collection of 22 fonts which can be found [here](https://www.kreativekorp.com/software/fonts/trs80.shtml).
+I am using "Another Mans Treasure MIB 64C 2X3Y", which most closely resembles the one used on my TRS-80 Model I Level II.
+This font can be found in the root folder.
+I recommend you install it to get the true "feel" of using the TRS-80.
+The font is not installed for you automatically.
+You'll have to do it yourself.
 - All of the samples and exercises from the book, excluding the progams in Part C, which are mostly worthless.
 This includes the subroutines in Appendix A with my slight modifications.
 All of the subroutines have built-in unit tests which can be executed by loading the subroutine (`LOAD`) and